 Contact costs are recognized using the cost model.
-After recognition, deferred contract costs are released to the profit and loss account over the period in which it is anticipated these costs are recovered.
+After recognition, deferred contract costs are released to the statement of Income and Retained Earnings over the period in which it is anticipated these costs are recovered.

 2.7 Cash and cash equivalents